andewx/aiml/modules/04/notes_bayesian.md

 Overall we build a frequency table... then build the likelihood table...and multiply out the conditional probabilities with the naive assumptionof independence.
 Finally divide the taol likelihood to transform likelihoods into a probability.

 **Laplace Estimator** provides a estimation value of 1 for probabilities of 0 that would result in a negated probability.
+Adding a one for each row would have negligible effect for large data sets.

+Formula is $P(X_i) = {X_i + 1}\over{N +w}$ where $N$ is the number of total observed events for $X_i$ and $w$ is the feature vector width.

+Gives us a non-zero estimate correction.

 **Numeric Features** can be handled by discretizing numerical ranges into bins.
 You may choose bins for natural cateogries or cut points in the distribution.

+## Maximum A Posteriori Probability Estimate (MAP)
+- Map is used to estimate an unobserved population parameter $\theta$
+- We use the likelihood $P(D | \theta)$ and prior $P(\theta)$
+- Choose the Bayesian classifier that maximizes the probability hypothesis
+- Bayesian Classifies are special case of MAP estimation.
+Choose the class that maximizes the probability.
+-